tejaspant/SDC_Udacity_Term1/Project5_Vehicle_Detecttion_Tracking/README.md

 ## Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them)
 ---
 A linear SVM is trained using the HOG features along with color histogram features and binned color features.
+The false positives predicted by the SVM are eliminated using a heat map.
+In the heat map (originally all pixel values are 0), 1 is added to the pixel value for every pixel within the boxes predicted by HOG sub sampling.
+Then a threshold is applied to the heat map which sets the local pixel value in the heat map to 0 if the local pixel value is less than the threshold.
+Currently the threshold value used in this study is 2.

 ## Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 ---